MLHale/nebraska-gencyber-modules/2021/phishing/misc.md

 Answer:
 If you answered #2 then you fell prey to a phishing attack!
 Notice the typo in the domain name for link #2.
 Spammers often register domain names with common typos for popular domain names.
 This is called "Typo-squatting".

 For #1, ftp:// is a just a different protocol than http.
 Otherwise, it is a legitimate `microsoft.com` domain resource.
+This first part of the URL is called the `Scheme` component.